A Ring For Every Day and Digit: Our Favorite Knuckle Rings, Midi Rings & Ring Sets

 It was a common trick for men who preferred to wear signet rings or pinky rings, especially in the late nineteenth and twentieth century.

-Most rings wearable on the knuckle are also wearable on the toe.
+Most rings wearable on the knuckle is also wearable on the toe.
 Toe rings stretch even further back in history than knuckle rings.
 An Egyptian tomb from 3500 BCE was uncovered, finding its occupants sporting toe rings.
 Whether they were for decoration or ceremonial purposes is unclear, but still, their little mummy piggies were rocking some bling.

 In India, particularly for those of the Hindu religion, toe rings have a great cultural significance.
 As a part of a traditional wedding ceremony, the bride’s feet are adorned with a matching set of toe rings called bichiya.
 These are placed on the “middle” toes or the toes next to the big toe.
 Once added to the feet, they are regarded similarly to the wedding bands of western culture and rarely, if ever, removed.